 Finish off the day with a kayak tour or going to check out the nearby sea lions at La Jolla Cove!
 If you’re looking for something a bit more off the beaten path, try these 5 hiking trails that are a bit less traveled.

-This beachside spot has six varying trails (one loop trail, some out-and-back) that range from mild to difficult.
+The trails at Torrey Pines are nothing short of spectacular.
+This popular beachside spot has six varying trails (one loop trail, some out-and-back) that range from mild to difficult.
 For the most intense workout, you’ll want to hit the Guy Fleming Trail or The Beach Trail, which takes you right down to the water at the end of the hike.

 Torrey Pines is definitely one of the more scenic hiking areas in La Jolla and San Diego, and the views will not disappoint!
 You can tailor the hike to your individual needs, and make it as rigorous or as easygoing as you like (none of the trails are longer than a few miles, and most venture through beautiful canyon scenery).
 Get detailed information about each hike here.